 Glasriket, Småland the region of eco-fires and great locally produced food.

-Malin at Ödevata countryside Hotels& Fishing Camp is a eco resort in Småland with extensive production of food in their Aquaponic greenhouse and gardens is a keen promoter of everything locally produced. “ I want my guests to buy locally and to invest in Eco produce”.However I know it is not so easy to find these places and this is why I have made a list that I share with my guests.
+Malin at Ödevata countryside Hotel is a eco resort in Småland with extensive production of food in their Aquaponic greenhouse and gardens is a keen promoter of everything locally produced. “ I want my guests to buy locally and to invest in Eco produce”.However I know it is not so easy to find these places and this is why I have made a list that I share with my guests.
 You can ask me for a list at your arrival.

 Their own eco profile is our greatest asset and attracts people from all over the world.
 At Ödevata you can learn more about sustainable food production and also buy fish from their Aquaponic greenhouse.
 In the summer they hope to have a small sales structure in place to be able sell some of their vegetable produce to their guests.